VATSIM-Saudi-Arabia/documentation-site/docs/Standard-Operating-Procedures/King-Khalid-International-Airport/04-tower.md

 ---
 ###  4.3 VFR procedures
 !!! caution "Do note."
     VFR is only allowed at daytime.
-Night VFR is not permitted in the Jeddah Control Zone.
+Night VFR is not permitted in the Riyadh Control Zone.

 #### 4.3.1.
 Visual Reporting Points (VRPs)